-Israel and the Palestinians: Can settlement issue be solved? - BBC News
+Can Jewish settlement issue be resolved?

 This includes the West Bank, East Jerusalem and the Golan Heights.
 The West Bank and East Jerusalem had previously been occupied by Jordan since the 1948-49 Arab-Israeli War.

-According to the Israel anti-settlement group Peace Now, there are 131 settlements in the West Bank, comprising about 385,000 Israeli Jewish settlers, and 97 outposts - settlements built without official authorisation.
+According to the Israeli settlement watchdog Peace Now, there are 132 settlements and 113 outposts - settlements built without official authorisation - in the West Bank.
+The group says over 413,000 settlers live there, with numbers increasing year-on-year.

-The group says there are 12 settlements in East Jerusalem, inhabited by about 200,000 settlers.
+It says there are 13 settlements in East Jerusalem, inhabited by about 215,000 settlers.

-Israel has also established settlements in the Gaza Strip, seized from Egypt in the 1967 war, but it dismantled them when it withdrew from the territory in 2005.
+Israel also established settlements in the Gaza Strip, seized from Egypt in the 1967 war, but it dismantled them when it withdrew from the territory in 2005.
 It also built settlements in the Sinai Peninsula, seized too from Egypt in 1967, but removed them in 1982 as part of a peace agreement with Cairo.

 There are also dozens of settlements on the occupied Golan Heights, captured from Syria in the 1967 war.

-Built-up settlement areas occupy about 2% of the West Bank but critics point out that the land controlled by settlement activity, such as agriculture, amounts to much more than that and requires heavy military presence.
+Built-up settlement areas occupy about 2% of the West Bank but critics point out that the land controlled by settlement activity, such as agriculture and roads, amounts to much more than that and requires heavy military presence.

-Settlers themselves choose to live in these communities for a range of reasons - from economic, incentivised by government subsidies, to religious, based on the belief that God gave the land to the Jewish people.
+Settlers themselves choose to live in these communities for a range of reasons - from economic, encouraged by government subsidies, to religious, based on the belief that God gave the land to the Jewish people.

 Why are settlements so contentious?